enormandeau/github_tutorial/README.md

 This tutorial covers the basics of the Git revision control tool in combination with the popular GitHub web platform.
-It should be useful to anyone wanting to learn about Git and GitHub but is specifically designed for students and academics who program during their projects and want to learn more about social coding.
+It should be useful to anyone wanting to learn about Git and GitHub but is more specifically designed for researchers.

 ## Why learn Git and GitHub?

-By doing so, you will improve your ability to:
+It will help you:

 - Increase your online presence
 - Share your code and embrace Open Science